 There were a couple of attempts to go behind the waterfall…

 After the successful attempt at getting soaked- we went inside a local restaurant next to the waterfall parking lot to warm up with some delicious lamb stew.

 Thanks to that summer midnight sun!
 The picture above was taken around 11:00 p.m.
-Remember that in May, the day’s in Iceland are long, and the sun never fully sets at night, at midnight you’ll still see the sun on the horizon.
+Remember that in May, the days in Iceland are long, and the sun never fully sets at night, at midnight you’ll still see the sun on the horizon.

-This meant a couple things, 1.
+This meant a couple of things, 1.
 We weren’t going to be seeing the northern lights (huge bummer, huge) 2.
 Sleeping at “night” became a challenge.
-Without black out shades/curtains and no sleeping mask, it was difficult to fall asleep and confusing when you woke up (I never knew what time it was).
+Without blackout shades/curtains and no sleeping mask, it was difficult to fall asleep and confusing when you woke up (I never knew what time it was).

 The south coast of the island is unbelievably beautiful.
-On our way to the glacier lagoon we came across what used to be a giant farm.
+On our way to the glacier lagoon, we came across what used to be a giant farm.
 Back in 894, the first recorded volcano eruption of Katla (yes, the same one we went under to get to the ice caves) destroyed the entire farm.

 Laufskálavarða, is a lava mound that was named after the farm.
 In memory of those that were lost, it is surrounded by stone cairns.
 Travelers crossing the desert of Mýrdalssandur for the first time would pile stones up to make a cairn, which was supposed to bring them good luck on their journey.
 The tradition continues to this day, leave a stone when you drive by!

 As we continued our drive along the coastline we came to our next stop, the “secret” glacier lagoon.
 We found it thinking it was the main glacier lagoon we were trying to get to… it wasn’t.
 Looking around, we had the place to ourselves.
 We realized we had found “the secret lagoon,” the locals told us about.